richvigorito/dev-challenges/week17_page_peelers/solution/README.md

 # 📚 Interview Question

 As mentioned in [README](../README.md), this challenge was inspired by a real interview question I recently had.
 Out of respect for the company, I will not share the exact question, the site used, or the language required.
-The site here is different, some aspects of the scraping are different, and the implementation language is different.
+The site here is different and some aspects of the scraping were more difficult.
 However, I’ll share the general idea, my approach, why my solution was rejected, and what I learned.

 ## **Interview Task**